ccollareta/hive-stage/src/blog-posts/hive-launch.md

 collections:
   - hive
 ---
  **Announcing the Launch of Our New Website**

-After months of hard work, we are incredibly excited to announce the official launch of HIVE.gov on June 9th, 2021.
+After a year of hard work, we are incredibly excited to announce the official launch of HIVE.gov on June 9th, 2021.
 In our mission to transform the delivery of healthcare and become a world-class technology organization, it is important to expand the connection between us and all of you, our partners.

 We just made these conversations easier with HIVE.gov, a place to provide you with the most accurate, up-to-date information on PEO DHMS and our partners.
 This website represents a step towards providing our partners with an easier way to learn about our opportunities, thought leadership, and future goals in one location.

 The HIVE Community was first established last year, access it at community.hive.gov, and since its unofficial launch, we have seen unprecedented growth.
 Our community has allowed our participants to connect with like-minded and like-interested partners, helped facilitate opportunities, and offered a space to share opinions.
 Here’s a snapshot into the HIVE Community today:

 * 1,100+ Active Users
 * 550+ Unique Companies
 * 230 + Individual Posts
 * 5+ Engagement Groups

 The HIVE Community welcomes both traditional and unique partners to share their opinions and shape the future of PEO DHMS and our partners.
 From consulting firms to startups, the community boasts a diverse set of companies with expertise in areas from Artificial Intelligence/Machine Learning to Health IT.

 **Engage with our groups**

 While the HIVE groups will change over time with new partners, opportunities, and events, see a glimpse of how you can be involved in the most popular ones below:

 * Find your next opportunity partner in **[Teaming & Partnering](https://community.hive.gov/main/groups/43576/lounge)**.
 * Speak directly with **[JOMIS](https://community.hive.gov/main/groups/46682/lounge)** and hear about their news and opportunities.